Mental Health Mentoring

 - Create positive plans and objectives using tailored strategies, such as support with organisation, motivation, time management, staying focused on work, planning and problem solving.

 All of our mentors are highly trained mental health professionals and hold a relevant professional qualification in the field of mental health and membership of an appropriate professional body.
 Support would typically be provided in a quiet, confidential space, either at university or elsewhere if preferred.
-A session would usually last one two hours – but that depends on your preference and your allocation of support.
+A session would usually last one to two hours – but that depends on your preference and your allocation of support.
 You can check with our team to be sure!

 “I have just finished my last session with Mary-Claire and I can’t thank her enough for all the help and the hard work she put into it.
 I had a couple of mentoring sessions before with a different organisation and although the person would have all the theoretical knowledge, Mary-Claire is amazing in bringing the best out of people and in motivating and she is very flexible and adaptable to fit the mood or situation I was in.
 She made a difference and gave me the very much needed space to express my thoughts and worries and all the practical advice along the way, but what’s really helped is that ‘push forward’ that I needed.”